robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 ----------------------------

-- Common approach is to return values from keywords, assign them to variables and then pass them as arguments to other keywords
+- Common approach is to return values from keywords, assign them to variables and then pass them as arguments to other keywords.

-  - Clear and easy to follow approach
+  - Clear and easy to follow approach.
-  - Looks like programming and thus not so good on test case level
+  - Allows creating independent keywords and facilitates re-use.

-- Alternative approach is storing information in a library or using `Set Test Variable`__ keyword
+  - Looks like programming and thus not so good on the test case level.

-  - No need to have any programming style on test case level
+- Alternative approach is storing information in a library or using the BuiltIn `Set Test Variable`__ keyword.

-  - Can be more complex to follow and make reusing keywords harder
+  - Avoid programming style on the test case level.
-  - Avoid below test case level
+  - Can be more complex to follow and make reusing keywords harder.

 __ http://robotframework.org/robotframework/latest/libraries/BuiltIn.html#Set%20Test%20Variable